jramey/TodoMeanStack/README.md

 * Find all devs order by name (ascending and descending)
 * Insert array of devs
 * Update Dev's Name
-* Run an upsert statement (insert and update a record with this statement)
+* Run an upsert statemnet (insert and update a record with this statement)
 * Remove Dev from list

  Mean Stack